 More About Frindsbury Extra Parish

-Owing to the way that the rural district's boundaries are drawn, Frindsbury Extra (which is basically a continuation of the parish of Frindsbury in Strood) has the villages of Wainscott, Upper and Lower Upnor plus a portion of Chattenden, while Frindsbury, containing the parish church of All Saints, does not.
+Owing to the way that the rural district's boundaries are drawn, Frindsbury Extra (which is basically a continuation of the parish of Frindsbury in Strood) has the villages of Wainscott, Upper and Lower Upnor plus other outlying settlements while Frindsbury parish, which contains the parish church of All Saints, does not.
 Nonetheless, Frindsbury Extra parish, with its neat rows of houses stretching down the hill on whose crest the boundary is now drawn, still contains some six thousand inhabitants, and is the third largest population centre in the district.

 Frindsbury was known in the early medieval period either as Frecondesbyri, probably meaning the Freeman's Court, or as Eslingham, after a manor of that name within its boundaries a little further to the north.
 At one period it was the mother parish of Strood itself.
 The lands of the manor of Frindsbury which then extended much further to the north through Chattenden into what is now part of Cooling, were given at various times to the church of Rochester by the reigning Saxon kings during the years 764-89.
 Offa of Mercia was the chief benefactor.
 The estates were lost by the church during the Danish incursions, but restored to the Cathedral of St. Andrew after the accession of William the Conqueror.

 The Manor House, in Upnor Road, is a tall, late Georgian building, but a survey of 1623 showed a substantial earlier house on the site, and fragments of Tudor construction are still observable at the rear.
 Before the house stands the early medieval great barn, described by Rigold as "the undoubted queen of country barns".
 It is of immense length, over 210 feet, and is interesting in that it contains much of the original cladding.
 It dates from the close of the thirteenth century.